Lall-091/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-multi-subnet-multiple-regions.md

 1. Select **Install**.

 > [!NOTE]
-> You can now automate this task, along with actually joining the SQL Server VMs to the failover cluster, by using the [Azure CLI](./availability-group-az-commandline-configure.md) and [Azure quickstart templates](availability-group-quickstart-template-configure.md).
+> You can now automate this task, along with actually joining the SQL Server VMs to the failover cluster, by using the [Azure CLI](./availability-group-az-commandline-configure.md) and [Azure Quickstart Templates](availability-group-quickstart-template-configure.md).

 ### Tune network thresholds for a failover cluster